labarlab-emorep/func_preprocess/README.md

     -   SINGULARITYENV_TEMPLATEFLOW_HOME = path to templateflow for fmriprep
     -   FS_LICENSE = path to FreeSurfer license
     -   FSLDIR = path to FSL binaries
-    -   RSA_LS2 = path to RSA key for labarserv2
+    -   RSA_LS2 = path to RSA key for lab server

 - FSL should be also be configured in the environment.